Onset

 View an old Onset product landing page via Wayback Machine (Snapshot from January 22, 2022).

-The other big challenge of the Product Landing Pages were to design for 4 different potential user journeys.
+Another challenge of the Product Landing Pages was to design for 4 different potential user journeys.

 Each type required design for different actions and user paths.
 Add to Cart automatically fills your cart, Build a System takes the user into a multi-step configurator, Select an Option opens a block below with options, and Download App takes the user onto a journey to sign up.